mosaic-design-system/docs/src/components/alert.md

       ### Alert placement

       **Alerts** should never stack vertically, nor should more than one **Alert** be visible at once.
 Each **Alert** type has its own distinct region in which it should be displayed.
 For consistency, these locations should not be ignored.
-The locations can be found in the [System Messaging](guidelines/system-messaging) guidelines.
+The locations can be found in the [System messaging guidelines](/guidelines/system-messaging).

       **Alerts** should never cover another piece of content on the page - covering up a piece of content with an **Alert** may prove disruptive to users and inhibit their usage of the product.